Session Type(s): Panel

 Some in the Democratic party write the South off, while others say it’s the next big thing.
 With shifting demographics and talented young leaders, the South is making a comeback.
 From key statewide electoral wins to building sustainable progressive infrastructure, the South is making a play to be the future of the Democratic party.
 Join us for a candid conversation about the state of the progressive movement and a roadmap to building back Democratic power in the South.

-A native of North Carolina, Tori Taylor is an organizer with a decade of experience working for progressive organizations and leaders in over twenty states.
-She currently serves as a political advisor for the Democratic National Committee under the leadership of Chairman Tom Perez.
-Prior to the DNC, Tori served as National Deputy Women’s Vote Director for Hillary Clinton’s 2016 presidential campaign.
+Tori Taylor is an organizer with a decade of experience working for progressive organizations and leaders in over twenty states.
+She currently serves as Head of Political & Organizing at Swing Left, a national grassroots organization that helped take back the House in 2018.
+During the 2018 cycle, She was a senior political advisor for the Democratic National Committee under the leadership of Chairman Tom Perez and later managed a Red to Blue congressional race in her home state of North Carolina.
+Previously, Tori served as National Deputy Women’s Vote Director for Hillary Clinton’s 2016 presidential campaign.
 She has also served as State Campaigns Manager for Center for American Progress Action Fund, specializing in state-based issue advocacy.
 Tori also spent three years at EMILY’s List, helping elect Democratic candidates at the state and local level and managing their national training program.
 Tori is an alum of President Obama’s campaign, working on his reelection campaign and directing youth engagement efforts at the 2012 Democratic National Convention.
 She is the former National President of College Democrats of America.
-Tori also serves an adjunct trainer for Wellstone Action, training progressive candidates and campaign managers across the country on how to win elections.
-In 2016, Fusion named Tori one of “30 Women Under 30 Changing the 2016 Election.”

 Akilah R. Ensley, a dedicated political strategist, community organizer, and fundraiser.
 She has experience in building coalitions, program development, fundraising, and community and political engagement.
 Most recently, she founded and manages Invictus Strategy Group, a general consulting group managing both political and non-profit fundraising, political engagement, and field strategy.
 Akilah worked as Deputy Field Director for Project Vote and Program Manager for the Everybody Votes Campaign.
 Over the last 12 years, she has worked numerous campaigns including Kay Hagan for US Senate, President Obama’s 2012 Presidential Campaign, Regional Field Director for Erskine Bowles for US Senate.
 Prior to that, she held several community engagement roles as Partnership Specialist for the United States Census Bureau, Principal Consultant for ERA Management and Consulting, LLC, and Executive Director of the Pitt County Substance Abuse Coalition.
 Akilah also served as the Deputy Director of Major Gifts for the Truman National Security Project and Center for National Policy and has fundraised for both political candidates and nonprofits.
 She is currently an At-Large member of the Democratic National Committee serving as the Co-Chair of the DNC Youth Council and is an active member of the Women’s Leadership Forum.
 Finally, she serves on the Planned Parenthood South Atlantic Board and founded the New Leaders Council Chapter in North Carolina.